krFritsch/neo2-glove80-zmk-config/README.md

 ¹ This would include the spacebar <br>

 ## Unicode symbols
 I want to be able to type unicode directly from different layers on the keyboard.
 Mainly for greek letters, super and subscript, e.g.: λ₀, τ².....
+I use WinCompose and urob's [ZMK-UNICODE](https://github.com/urob/zmk-unicode)

 <details>
-<summary>I use WinCompose and urob's [ZMK-UNICODE](https://github.com/urob/zmk-unicode)</summary>
+<summary> Details </summary>

 In the *.keymap file, add:
 ```